 CVE-2020-6820 is a use-after-free vulnerability when handling a ReadableStream due to a race condition.

-Both the zero-days are known to be use-after-free issues in different components.
+Both the zero-days are use-after-free issues in different components.
 A use-after-free(CWE-416) issue is one where a memory is referenced after it is freed.
 Vulnerabilities of this type can be used to corrupt memory and launch denial of service or remote code execution attacks.
 Depending on the privileges of the targeted user, an attacker can install programs; view, change, or delete data; or create new accounts with full user rights.
 A patch management tool can patch these vulnerabilities.

 - Firefox versions prior to 74.0.1